mika-archer/Variables_In_Python_Manage_Data/README.md

 *Figured out where I went wrong!
 Turns out I nested wrong!
 After doing a bit of course correcting with variaable nesting, I was able to get it to deliver the input desired results.
 Now I need to figure out why the space characters I keep trying to add aren't appearing in the final terminal production.*

 *Officially figured out a way around that spacing character issue!
 Booyah!*

+You can name variables whatever you want, including multiple names and with numbers, but they need to be separated by an underscore to avoid a SyntaxError.